-Career Highlights Other public company boards • Mr. Sweet is the retired Chief Financial Officer of Dell Technologies Inc., an enterprise technology giant.
-As CFO, from 2014 to 2023, Mr. Sweet oversaw all aspects of the company's finance function, including accounting, financial planning and analysis, tax, treasury and investor relations, as well as global business operations, Dell Financial Services and Dell Technologies Capital.
-Trimble Inc. 3M Board committee(s) Audit • He also led corporate strategy, partnering closely with the office of the CEO to develop and execute a long-term growth and value creation strategy for the company.
-Nominating and Governance Mr. Sweet joined Dell in 1997 and held various leadership positions before assuming the CFO role, including Vice President of Corporate Finance, Controller, Head of Internal Audit, and Chief Accounting Officer.
-He oversaw external financial reporting in the years before Dell's historic five-year shift to privatization and served in sales leadership roles in education and in various corporate business units.
-Mr. Sweet serves on the Board of Directors of Trimble Inc., an industrial technology company; Medline Industries, a private global healthcare company that offers products, services and solutions for various points of care; and the Salvation Army of Central Texas Advisory Board.
-Reasons for Nomination Mr. Sweet bachelor's degree in business administration from Western Michigan University; his qualification as a Certified Public Accountant; his years of leadership roles and experiences as CFO at Dell; his expertise and knowledge of finance and audit matters; and experience serving as a director on other boards, qualify him to serve as a director of 3M.
+- Mr. Sweet is the retired Chief Financial Officer of Dell Technologies Inc., an enterprise technology giant.
+As CFO, from 2014 to 2023, Mr. Sweet oversaw all aspects of the company's finance function, including accounting, financial planning and analysis, tax, treasury and investor relations, as well as global business operations, Dell Financial Services and Dell Technologies Capital. - He also led corporate strategy, partnering closely with the office of the CEO to develop and execute a long-term growth and value creation strategy for the company. - Mr. Sweet joined Dell in 1997 and held various leadership positions before assuming the CFO role, including Vice President of Corporate Finance, Controller, Head of Internal Audit, and Chief Accounting Officer. - He oversaw external financial reporting in the years before Dell's historic five-year shift to privatization and served in sales leadership roles in education and in various corporate business units. - Mr. Sweet serves on the Board of Directors of Trimble Inc., an industrial technology company; Medline Industries, a private global healthcare company that offers products, services and solutions for various points of care; and the Salvation Army of Central Texas Advisory Board.

+Mr. Sweet bachelor's degree in business administration from Western Michigan University; his qualification as a Certified Public Accountant; his years of leadership roles and experiences as CFO at Dell; his expertise and knowledge of finance and audit matters; and experience serving as a director on other boards, qualify him to serve as a director of 3M.
+Director since 2023